 Weight and Heat Retention

-Out of all the metal, copper has the highest heat conductivity.
-What this means is that its the most efficient at transferring heat.
+Out of all the metal, copper is the best at conducting heat.
 To better understand heat conductivity, grab a metal object and grab a plastic object.
-In a room, both object should be at a equal temperature.
+In a room, both object should be at room temperature.
+However, the metal one often feels colder.
 The reason why metal feels colder is because it conducts heat better than plastic.
-The metal conducts heat away from your hand, the plastic does it as well but not as efficiently.
+The metal conducts heat away from your hand, the plastic does it as well just not as efficiently.

 The reverse is true also, if the metal is hotter than your hand, it will conduct heat to your hand better than the plastic.
 You want a pan with good heat conductivity for a good sear.
-After all, the goal is to get that beautiful brown crust on the steak.
-Which in my opinion, is where the flavor is really at.
+Its the difference from a good steak to a poor one.

-Despite what most people tell you, Cast Iron and Carbon steel are poor heat conductor.
+Despite what most people tell you, Cast Iron and Carbon steel are poor conductor of heat.
 They will never be able to sear as well as pure copper.
 Thick aluminum pans also outperform cast iron.
-The All Clad d5 series uses a aluminum core, although not as good as the copper pan, it is still miles better than cast iron or carbon steel.
+The All Clad d5 series uses two layer of aluminum core.
+While not as good as the copper, it is still miles better than cast iron or carbon steel.

 Another issue that most people tend to overlook is the ability to recover temperature.
 Although cast iron is great at retaining temperature, what happens if the temperature drops too low?
-Unless you remove the food and wait another 5-7 min, its not going to recover the temperature.
-Copper and aluminum pans can recover their optimal cooking temperature much more rapidly.
+Unless you remove the food and wait another 5-7 min, the pan is going to stay cold.
+Copper and aluminum pans can recover much quicker and sear better.

 Fond is the brown bits left over in the pan.
-It is carmelized sugar that is packed with flavor compound.
+When sugar is caramelized, it develop new flavor compound that changes the way food taste.
 Chef usually use the fond with stock and butter to create a steak sauce.
-However, if you are not careful, you can burn the fond, rendering it useless.

 Both the All Clad and Mauviel skillet have a clean visible interior.
 This lets you monitor the fond and prevent it from burning.
-Cast Iron pans interior is dark so its hard to judge what color the fond is.
+With cast iron, the interior is dark making it easy to burn.
+This ruins the sauce rendering it useless.

 Smoke coming from your pan?